muammar/mkchromecast/README.md

 [Requirements](https://github.com/muammar/mkchromecast#requirements) and
 [Install](https://github.com/muammar/mkchromecast#install) sections.

-The system tray menu looks like:
+This is what the system tray menu looks like:

 ##### macOS